 Courses in writing and rhetoric position students to become critical language users, preparing them to be effective communicators both in their future careers and in civic society, in the US and abroad.

 The Writing and Speaking Center provides one-on-one peer assistance with writing projects and oral presentations from across the disciplines.
 Writers and speakers of all levels and abilities are welcome, with no referral necessary, and students may visit at any stage of the composing process, from initial brainstorming of ideas to review of a full draft or presentation.
 Appointments and walk-in hours are available at several campus locations each semester.

 The Writing Requirement

-to complete one of the department’s eligible 100-level writing courses with a grade of C or better.
+On the basis of standardized writing and verbal test scores, the registrar assigns some first-year students first priority in registering for writing classes.
+These students are required to complete one of the department’s eligible 100-level writing courses with a grade of C or better.
 This requirement must be met by the end of the second semester at Colgate.
 Students who fail to do so must continue to enroll in writing courses until the credit is earned.
 In all cases, however, the requirement must be met by the end of the fourth semester.